 Per 7 servings = 17g each

-Obviously there is quite a lot of carbohydrate in ice cream; roughly 17g per serving in our easy homemade vanilla ice cream.
+Obviously that is quite a lot of carbohydrate; roughly 17g per serving in our easy homemade vanilla ice cream.

 If you are seriously overweight, then obviously you need to avoid this recipe completely; if you are on a moderate Banting diet which requires less than 50g of carbohydrate per day, then a tablespoon or two is enough.
 And take a walk after dinner.

 There is quite a lot of refined starch in this recipe; it is fattening.
 Its chief virtue is plenty of cream, and none of the chemicals you find in most commercial varieties.
-As an occasional indulgence it's probably fine.
+As an occasional indulgence it is probably fine.

-Just like we all have a scale and blood pressure sphygmomanometer, it's a good idea to purchase your own glucometer if you suspect you may be insulin resistant; then you will know just what heights your blood glucose soars to.
-They aren't expensive; pricking your finger may be a challenge.
+Just like we all have a scale and blood pressure kit, it is a good idea to purchase your own glucometer if you suspect you may be insulin resistant; then you will know to what heights your blood glucose soars.
+They are not expensive; pricking your own finger may be a challenge.